Carlos Peña (Spanish footballer)

-Carlos González Peña (born 28 July 1983) is a Spanish professional football manager and former player who is the current head coach of Indian Super League club Goa.
+Carlos González Peña (born 28 July 1983) is a Spanish professional football manager and former player who played as a left-back.
+He is the head coach of Super League (Indonesia) club Persita Tangerang.

 He amassed Segunda División totals of 322 matches and four goals, in service of six clubs.
 He added 54 appearances in La Liga (one goal) for Valladolid, and also competed professionally in India.

 Playing career

 Peña was born in Salamanca, Castile and León.
 An unsuccessful FC Barcelona youth graduate (he only played with its C and B sides for five years), he went on to establish himself as a professional with Albacete Balompié in the Segunda División, appearing in 106 official matches over three seasons.

 For the 2009–10 campaign, Peña stayed in that level as he signed with Recreativo de Huelva for four years.
 He continued to be first choice at his new club but, after only one season, moved to Real Valladolid, recently relegated from La Liga.

 Peña contributed 35 games and one goal in his second year, helping the Pucelanos return to the top flight after two years out.
 He made his debut in the competition on 27 August 2012, coming on as a late substitute in a 2–0 home win against Levante UD.

-Peña scored his first goal in the top tier on 11 May 2014, but also put one in his own net in a 4–3 away loss to Real Betis, and Valladolid ultimately suffered relegation.
+Peña scored his only goal in the top tier on 11 May 2014, but also put one in his own net in a 4–3 away loss to Real Betis, and Valladolid ultimately suffered relegation.
 On 25 June 2015, he signed a two-year deal with Real Oviedo, newly promoted to the second division.

-On 23 December 2016, the 33-year-old Peña joined fellow league club Getafe CF until June 2018, after cutting ties with the Asturians.
+On 23 December 2016, the 33-year-old Peña joined Getafe CF of the same league until June 2018, after cutting ties with the Asturians.
 The following 19 July, he moved to Lorca FC also in division two.

 On 29 July 2018, Peña moved abroad for the first time in his career and joined Indian Super League franchise FC Goa.
 In April 2020, he announced his retirement.